mo-sharif/codelit/README.md

 Building Mo Skool with the future in mind, starting out as a web application but can be easily developed into a mobile app.

 - [Mo Skool Demo](https://moskool.com)
-- Design: Custom UI library + Material UI
+- Design: Custom library and Material UI
-- Frontend: React (React Hooks, HOC, Context API)
+- Frontend: React, Gatsby and GraphQL
 - Backend: Firebase

 # Contribute 🏆